-The district's class sizes continue to be large with over twenty thousand dollars in overloads and class size overages being paid out in instructional costs; however, ultimately these overages help to increase the district's bottom line.
-The addition of two half-time teachers at the middle school was needed shortly after the school year began to help reduce the large class sizes moving into the middle school.
-The increase in pension costs remained flat due to the MPSERS Offset funding and 147C funds the State of Michigan is passing through and health & dental/vision insurance rates increased only slightly as well.
+The District's class sizes continue to be large with over \$20,000 in overloads and class size overages being paid out in instructional costs; however, ultimately these overages help to increase the District's bottom line.
+There was an additional 5th grade section that needed to be added at Hopkins Elementary, and the need for the two additional half-time teachers at the middle school continued.
+The increase in pension costs remained flat due to the MPSERS Offset funding and 147c funds the State of Michigan is passing through, the District continued to pay the state hard cap for health insurance and the dental/vision costs decreased due to the District moving from a self-funded plan to a premium plan.